AN INTRODUCTION TO RHETORIC

 “This section of the OWL discusses the use of rhetorical theory and rhetoric as it relates to visuals and design.”

-- Visual Rhetoric: Color (Purdue OWL) This section covers how to choose colors depending on your purpose and content.
+- Visual Rhetoric: Color This section covers how to choose colors depending on your purpose and content.

-- Visual Rhetoric: Text Elements (Purdue OWL) This section covers how to choose font styles depending on your purpose and content.
+- Visual Rhetoric: Text Elements This section covers how to choose font styles depending on your purpose and content.

-Writing the Critical or Rhetorical Analysis (The Writing Lab at Bellevue College) (PDF)
+Writing the Critical or Rhetorical Analysis (Bellevue College Academic Success Center) (PDF)

 A handout that provides questions to consider when performing a rhetorical analysis, suggestions for writing the paper, and an example of a rhetorical analysis.